ELEC70142-VLSI-Coursework/Project-Template/README.md

 #### Clock Source Selection

-- The Two clock sources are available: an external clock via pad and a PLL-generated clock.
+- Two clock sources are available: an external clock via pad and a PLL-generated clock.
 The external signal `clk_sel` selects between them using a MUX instantiated in the TOP module.
-Manual instantiation is required since the TOP module is not synthesized.
 The cell used is the 2-to-1 clock multiplexer `CKMUX2D1BWP7T`.
 This is not glitch-safe, but dynamic switching is not required for this application.
 - Only static clock source selection is supported.
 Dynamic switching may introduce clock glitches.
 Ensure the desired clock source is selected before powering up the IC.